 - Department for Health ratified cost savings to the wider NHS of £100million in year one.

-- Patients can assess their condition online, with a range of advice given - including self-care or to call 999, go to A&E, as well as offering nurse call-backs for those patients in need of a more detailed assessment.
+- Patients able to assess their condition online, with a range of advice given - including self-care or to call 999, go to A&E, as well as offering nurse call-backs for those patients in need of a more detailed assessment.

 - During the first four months of the new health and symptom checker service, over three million users were measured online.

-- It takes just a few seconds to find a local GP, Pharmacist, Dentist or A&E Unit through the ‘Find your nearest...’ search feature, integrated with Google Maps.
+- Quickly find a local GP, Pharmacist, Dentist or A&E Unit through the ‘Find your nearest...’ search feature, integrated with Google Maps.

-- It’s quick and easy to publish and edit online content.
+- Quick and easy to publish and edit online content.